The Hotel Victory at Put-in-Bay, once gained fame as the largest hotel in the world (or at least the largest in America at the time).

-In 1893, the stock market crashed, causing a national financial panic and Hotel Victory again closed its doors on August 5, 1893.
+In 1893, most people who dabble in paper trading will know that the stock market crashed, causing a national financial panic and Hotel Victory again closed its doors on August 5, 1893.

 The hotel lay empty and neglected for the next 18 months until a sheriff’s sale of furnishings stripped from the hotel, and the hotel itself occurred in 1895.

 The company of the original architect, and the only bidder, purchased the building for $17,000.
 Another creditor purchased the furnishings for $7,000.

 Hotel Victory, amazingly enough, opened again for business on July 20, 1896.
 A massive publicity push brought some new customers, and the hotel made an even bigger splash with the addition of a Natatorium, or swimming pool, in 1898.

 The Natatorium was 30 feet wide and 100 feet long with a graduated depth of three to seven feet.
 Fresh lake water filled the pool, as women and men swam in the pool together, a rather scandalous development for the time.

 Still, there were setbacks like a smallpox scare in 1898 causing the island to experience a brief quarantine as 26 employees of the hotel had the disease and the hotel again changed hands when Falls tired of dealing with the problems.

 In 1899, brothers and hardware merchants C.W. and J.W Ryan, purchased the Hotel Victory and brought in Thomas McCreary as the hotel’s general manager.

 The gregarious McCreary had a genius for promotion and being the “perfect host” and set about revitalizing the troubled hotel at the end of the 1899 season.